agorelik2/budget-tracker/README.md

 Added functionality to an existing Budget Tracker application to allow for offline access and functionality.

-- Offline Functionality:
+Offline Functionality:

 - Enter deposits offline

 - Enter expenses offline

-When brought back online:

-- Offline entries should be added to tracker.
+- When brought back online, offline entries should be added to tracker.

 ## Database